Compute Or Load KV Cache? Why Not Both?

-To demonstrate \sys has negaligible overheads, we compare the duration of each engine step on original vLLM and vLLM with \sys.
-As is shown on \Figref{fig:fig7a}, we launch a chunk prefill job on A100 and H100 server, and the chunk prefill time of vLLM with \sys basically follows the trace of original vLLM.
-This results prove that \sys introduces negaligible overheads, as it only needs to check whether the next chunk is already fetched and doesn't have to schedule anything at runtime.
+To evaluate the overhead introduced by \sys, we compare the duration of each engine step between the original vLLM and vLLM with \sys.
+As shown in \Figref{fig:fig7a}, we launch a chunk prefill job on both A100 and H100 servers.
+The chunk prefill time of vLLM with \sys closely follows the trace of the original vLLM, indicating minimal performance impact.